xresloader/upload-to-github-release/README.md

 ### `delete_file`

-**Required** The files or file patterns to delete before uploading new files.
+**Optional** The files or file patterns to delete before uploading new files.
 You can delete multiple files by split them by semicolon.
 You can use the glob pattern to find the files.

 ### `overwrite`